Hitched in Maui Photography

 Q: Can international couples get a marriage license?

 A: Yes.
 Hawaii has no residency or U.S. citizenship requirement — just valid ID and an in-person meeting together.
+Depending on your country, you may need an apostille form, I can help with that!

 Q: Can I have a family member or friend officiate my ceremony?